ampproject/amphtml/contributing/building-a-bento-amp-extension.md

 [experiments](https://github.com/ampproject/amphtml/blob/master/tools/experiments/README.md).
 This allows people to experiment with using the new element and provide the author(s) with feedback.
 It also provides the AMP Team with the opportunity to monitor for any potential errors.
-This is especially required if the validator hasn't been updated yet to allow your newly created extension, otherwise people using it in production will invalidate all their AMP documents.
+This is especially required if the validator isn't updated with your extended component rules.
+Without your rules in the validator, documents using the component in production are invalid.

 Add your extension as an experiment in the `amphtml/tools/experiments` file by adding a record for your extension